NitroNatarajan/web-dev-journey/README.md

 ## "Since I couldn't find any institute that teaches web development in a detailed, structured, and hands-on way, I've decided to take matters into my own hands.
 This space will be my journey—tracking my activities, resources, practice sessions, projects, and reading materials as I self-study and build my web development skills."

 ### My learning plan:
+  00. Web introduction
-  01. GIT – Version Control
+  01. GIT – Version Control and Github
   02. HTML – Structure
   03. CSS – Styling
   04. JavaScript – Functionality